UFO Theory: New Facts Bring Questions About Legitimacy Of Antarctica Rumors

 If science’s explanation is that this was “waiting around to happen, it doesn’t spark confidence as a great explanation.
 Then the second piece of news was released by the BBC, stating that the Halley Antarctica Station will be closed until November.
 This is in spite of the fact that it is in no danger and can be relocated anyway.

 All of which brings us back to a series of coincidences, which isn’t weird for UFO theory.
 In fact, a couple of more recent coincidences thicken this thread of theory.
-First, Julian Assange, the man behind Wikileaks offered himself in exchange for the U. S. fugitive Edward Snowden.
+First, Julian Assange, the man behind WikiLeaks, offered himself in exchange for the U. S. fugitive Edward Snowden.
 This after the site cleared out the UFO images.
-Some will remember that Wikileaks had threatened to release evidence of a war in Antarctica as well, and that went away too.
+Some will remember that WikiLeaks had threatened to release evidence of a war in Antarctica as well, and that went away too.

-So UFO theory buffs are left with a string of coincidences from a “rock star” lineup of public officials in Antarctica, to ice cracks with odd explanations, British stations closing, and the Wikileaks founder offering to turn himself in after nixing plans to show the world a war with UFO craft and aliens.
+So UFO theory buffs are left with a string of coincidences from a “rock star” lineup of public officials in Antarctica, to ice cracks with odd explanations, British stations closing, and the WikiLeaks founder offering to turn himself in after nixing plans to show the world a war with UFO craft and aliens.
 Did someone find a long crashed UFO?
 Did Julian Assange cut a deal to not show the evidence, or did he never have it?
 Do all of these coincidences tie together to form a unified theory about UFO activity in Antarctica?
 Not yet, but this story, as demonstrated here, shows that it has taken a while to percolate.
-Perhaps more facts will surface that tie everything together, or disprove this UFO theory.
+Perhaps more facts will surface that tie everything together or disprove this UFO theory.

 [Featured Image by Mario Tama/Getty Images]